 Here’s how to prepare our frozen whole in shell abalone.

 Never force-thaw frozen abalone in warm water or in a microwave.
-It is imperative that frozen abalone is thawed slowly, ideally in a normal refrigerator, at room temperature or in cold fresh water.
+It is imperative that frozen abalone is thawed slowly, ideally in a normal refrigerator or in cold fresh water.
 Once the meat has thawed out, before shucking, wash it thoroughly in cold fresh water.

 Place the front of a spoon or spatula against the muscle attached to the inside top of the shell and sever the muscle by moving the spoon or spatula inwards.
 Remove the abalone meat from the shell by hand.